-We represent software system projects as a set of source code files.
 The source code of the software system is the main data source for structural features identifying in the proposed algorithm.

 We formed an AST to analyze the source code.
-There are various libraries and tools for all existing programming languages for the AST formation.
+There are various libraries and tools for all existing programming languages for the formation of AST.
 We use own representation of the AST to add support for new programming languages without changing the analysis algorithms.
-Therefore, we need to develop a converter that transforms the AST generated by the parser for some programming language into our AST representation.